material-components/material-components-ios/contributing/releasing.md

     scripts/release/diff components/*/src/*.h

-**The api_diff script below is broken.
-Manually generate the API diff using scripts/release/diff as noted above and continue to the Commit the changes step below.**

 ~~Generate the API diff by running the following:~~

+**The api_diff script is broken.
+Manually generate the API diff using scripts/release/diff as noted above and continue to the next step, Commit the changes.**

     scripts/release/api_diff